javsgon/soccer-data-anylisis-machine-learning/README.md

 # Data Analysis and Machine Learning

 ## Project Objective
-- Go through different algorithms learned as well as functions and steps practiced during different exercises.
+- Use of different ML algorithms learned as well as functions and steps practiced during different exercises.

 ## Libraries used
 These are the libraries used in the entire project: